ImSonu2030/lastMile/README.md

 ---
 ### Getting Started
-1. **Prerequisites**: To get the project running locally, you'll need to have these installed into your system
+1. **Prerequisites**: To get the project running locally, you'll need to have these installed on your system:
     - Docker
     - Minikube
     - kubectl